Speak with our Summit Experts 24/7

 • 7–8 day climbs = significantly higher summit success and safer ascent

-Longer routes such as:
+In particular, longer routes such as:

-provide better acclimatization profiles.
+consequently provide better acclimatization profiles.

-Avoid rushed itineraries if safety is your priority.
+For this reason, avoid rushed itineraries if safety is your priority.

 3. Daily Health Monitoring Matters

-A safe Kilimanjaro expedition includes structured monitoring:
+In addition, a safe Kilimanjaro expedition includes structured monitoring:

 • Twice-daily pulse oximeter readings